IaaS, PaaS, SaaS: the differences between cloud models & examples

 What are the IaaS, PaaS and SaaS service models?
 What are they used for and what is the difference between them?
 This article will help you find the answers to these questions.

-Cloud computing is a way of providing remote access to computing resources through the internet.
+Cloud computing is a way of organizing server and network equipment into a “pool” of resources.
 The cloud is built using multiple physical servers that work in a single system.
-These servers are segmented into virtual machines (VMs).
+This way, the user doesn’t have to work with the parameters of specific servers, but instead uses an abstract set of resources to create virtual machines.
 Just like a physical server, a VM has a CPU, RAM, storage etc. However, the configuration of each VM is not limited by the physical hardware on one machine.
 For example, you can increase the amount of RAM or turn off CPU cores at any given moment.
 This is possible because virtual machines use the resources of multiple physical servers at the same time.

 Why do companies choose cloud solutions?
 Here’s a couple of reasons: